 An integrated orientation furthers the organization’s mission of forming leaders committed to faith in action, while preparing them to engage in vital service within marginalized communities.

 Orientation will take place at St. Joseph’s University in Philadelphia, PA.
-All Jesuit Volunteers are expected to remain on campus and actively participate in all sessions and components of Orientation to insure that they are well prepared for their term of service.
+All Jesuit Volunteers are expected to remain on campus for the duration of Orientation and actively participate in all sessions and components of Orientation to insure that they are well prepared for their term of service.

-JVC staff will be waiting to welcome and check-in all Jesuit Volunteers at xx dorm.
-Our official kick-off time is at xxpm; however, we will have a series of icebreakers and activities as folks arrive.
+JVC staff will be waiting to welcome and check-in all Jesuit Volunteers at Villiger Hall.
+Our official kick-off time is scheduled for 3:00pm; however, we will have a series of icebreakers and activities as folks arrive.
 Upon arrival, Jesuit Volunteers will receive an Orientation schedule, information about our presenters and your remaining travel schedule/information for your trip from Orientation to your city of service.

-If for whatever reason you have a flight delay or cancellation, please immediately reach out to xx at xx number.
+If for whatever reason you have a flight delay or cancellation, please immediately reach out to staff.
 We will work with you to insure your transition into Orientation is as smooth as possible.

 Additional Year Jesuit Volunteers (2nd year serving with JVC)